Last updated on October 23rd, 2023 at 20:08

 For the sippers amongst us, myself included, a larger than double espresso is required to hit the spot.
 The strength of a coffee refers in exclusivity to the brewing method and using a higher coffee to water ratio.

 This is how we get that stronger flavor in our cup of coffee.
-A strong coffee is in reference to that strong flavor of coffee and not the coffee caffeine content.
+A strong coffee is in reference to the strong flavor of coffee and not the coffee caffeine content.

 An espresso hits the spot for strong coffee as it is typically made using a 1:1.5 coffee to water ratio, stronger is a ristretto which uses a 1:1 ratio.